Ac6Embedded/apollo-docs/docs/security/overview.md

----
+﻿---
 id: security-overview
 title: Overview - Why Embedded Security
-slug: /security/security-overview
+slug: /security
 sidebar_label: Overview
 sidebar_position: 1
 ---
+import DocCardList from '@theme/DocCardList';

-Embedded devices are increasingly connected and safety‑critical.
-A single vulnerability can lead to safety hazards, service downtime, IP loss, or regulatory non‑compliance.
+Embedded devices are increasingly connected and safety-critical.
+A single vulnerability can lead to safety hazards, service downtime, IP loss, or regulatory non-compliance.
 Building in security from the start reduces lifecycle risk and total cost of ownership.

 Key drivers: